cimview/DashProtected/README.md

 - Login/Logout
 - Login Status (timeout, revocation, etc.)

-DashProtected is a Dash-only solution, and does not require any knowledge of underlying servers or HTTP redirects in order to work.
+DashProtected is a Dash-only solution, and does not require any knowledge of the underlying server or HTTP protocol in order to work.
 All you need to provide are
 - a Dash application with a layout containing a div with id 'main', a button with id 'loginout', and storage for api tokens
 - an auth API object that implements the methods described below
 - objects that can build a login view and a content view

+The application will be protected with a login screen.
+If it is also desired for a callback to check the status of a login session for expiry or revocatiom, simply use the callback decorator from the DashProtected instance.
+Otherwise, use the callback decorator from the native Dash app.

 ### Dash Application